Jewish holidays guide throughout the year on the Jewish Calendar and assists in planning special events.

 Description: is the rejoicing in the Law.
 It is for the annual reading of the Torah, celebrated in a festival, and reminds us that the Torah is never-ending.
 This is the day we roll the Torah scroll to the beginning so the Torah cycle can begin again.

 When: begins on the 24th Kislev after a rest from the month of Cheshvan Description: means Dedication.
-This is expressed in eight days of celebration for the victory over the Greek armies by the Maccabees and the rededication of the Temple.
-It is said that only enough consecrated oil could be found to last for one day but it burned for eight days.
-This is known as a miracle happened here.
+It expressed this in eight days of celebration for the victory over the Greek armies by the Maccabees and the rededication of the Temple.
+It is said that they could find only enough consecrated oil to last for one day but it burned for eight days.
+We know this as a miracle happened here.

 When: is on the 15th of Shevat.

 Description: means New Year of the trees.
-As winter comes to an end, the trees thaw and begin their new cycle of growth bearing their new seed, their new fruit.
+As winter ends, the trees thaw and begin their new cycle of growth bearing their new seed, their new fruit.
 Today, it also a time to plant trees in honor or in memory of a loved one.

 When: The month of Adar

 Description: is the celebration commemorating the Scroll of Esther and is reading for this holiday.
 This is a remembrance of when Queen Esther and her Uncle Mordechai foiled the plan to execute all Jews.

 Pesach is Passover

 When: The month of Nisan

 Description: celebrated to remember the Exodus from Egypt.
 There is a home service and meal prepared called a Seder (retelling the story of the Exodus in the Hagaddah).
 Matzah is eaten for seven days in memory that there was no time for the bread to rise when leaving Egypt.
 For seven days, to abstain from eating yeast type or other leaving foods containing grains such as bread, pasta, beer, popcorn, etc. Read an Introduction to Pesach (Passover) by Rabbi Andrea Frank.

 When: The month of Nissan

 Description: This is the day of remembrance for the Jews who were killed in the Holocaust during World War II.